-Specific criteria have been approved by the faculty of the College of Pharmacy for the application of transfer students or of change-of-college students to the professional divisions.
+Specific criteria have been approved by the faculty of the College of Pharmacy and Pharmaceutical Sciences for the application of transfer students or of change-of-college students to the professional divisions.
 These are outlined as follows:

-- a) Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and registered for 16 hours (a letter grade must be received in each course) prior to application. - b) The general criteria for admission to the professional divisions will be applied to the transfer student in the same manner as for the continuing College of Pharmacy student, i.e., cumulative GPA, science GPA, essential courses or their equivalents through the fall semester of the second year, personal essay, personal interview (for Pharm.D. applicants), and an accumulation of at least 44 earned semester hours.
+a) Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and Pharmaceutical Sciences and registered for 16 hours (a letter grade must be received in each course) prior to application.

+- b) The general criteria for admission to the professional divisions will be applied to the transfer student in the same manner as for the continuing College of Pharmacy and Pharmaceutical Sciences student, i.e., cumulative GPA, science GPA, essential courses or their equivalents through the fall semester of the second year, personal essay and personal interview (for Pharm.D. applicants), and an accumulation of at least 44 earned semester hours.
 The applicant's cumulative GPA from The University of Toledo or higher education GPA (as described previously), science GPA based on equivalent specified courses (UT or otherwise) as stated above, personal essay and personal interview (for Pharm.D. applicants) will be used in determining admission. - c) The essential courses for final admission to the professional divisions consist of those listed previously.
 Equivalencies must be determined and appear on the student's transcript and/or in the student's degree audit prior to application.
 In general, a three-quarter course sequence is necessary to fulfill a two-semester course sequence.
 See an adviser for further information. - d) In surveying the essential courses, the admissions committee has observed that equivalency is almost automatic for courses in general chemistry, general biology, organic chemistry and physics.
-Difficulty in determining equivalency has occurred with the mathematics sequence and the functional anatomy and pathophysiology sequence. - e) The only pharmacy courses a preprofessional student is permitted to take through the College of Pharmacy are PHPR 1000 and PHCL 2220, 2600 and 2620, until final admission to the professional divisions is achieved.
+Difficulty in determining equivalency has occurred with the mathematics sequence and the functional anatomy and pathophysiology sequence. - e) The only pharmacy courses a preprofessional student is permitted to take through the College of Pharmacy and Pharmaceutical Sciences are PHPR 1000 and PHCL 2220, 2600 and 2620, until final admission to the professional divisions is achieved.

-College of Pharmacy Honors Program
+College of Pharmacy and Pharmaceutical Sciences Honors Program

-The College of Pharmacy offers an Honors Program for eligible students in all of its undergraduate programs as part of the University-wide Honors Program.
-Highly qualified students entering the University in the College of Pharmacy will be considered for entry into honors courses and honors sections of major courses offered in the first two years.
-Decisions regarding entry of students into the University Honors Program will be made after evaluation of the honors application by the University Honors Program director and the College of Pharmacy honors advisers.
+The College of Pharmacy and Pharmaceutical Sciences offers an Honors Program for eligible students in all of its undergraduate programs as part of the University Honors College.
+Highly qualified students entering the University in the College of Pharmacy and Pharmaceutical Sciences will be considered for entry into honors courses and honors sections of major courses offered in the first two years.
+Decisions regarding entry of students into the Honors College will be made after evaluation of the honors application by the Honors College and the College of Pharmacy and Pharmaceutical Sciences honors advisers.
 Normally, entering students with an ACT composite score of 28 and above, coupled with a 3.75/4.00 high school GPA, will be considered for entry into honors courses.
-During the first two years of study, the College of Pharmacy offers courses that orient the student toward the profession of pharmacy and the pharmaceutical sciences.
+During the first two years of study, the College of Pharmacy and Pharmaceutical Sciences offers courses that orient the student toward the profession of pharmacy and the pharmaceutical sciences.
 Many honors students take most of their honors course work (required and elective courses) during the first two years of the curriculum.

 A variety of required and elective courses also are offered with honors sections in the professional divisions.
-A specific honors seminar course and an honors thesis option are offered to fulfill the requirements for graduation with honors.
+A specific honors seminar course and an honors thesis option are offered to fulfill the requirements for graduation with the Honors College medallion.
 These courses also can fulfill requirements for electives.